tikv/community/community-membership.md

 ## Maintainer

 Maintainers are the planners and designers of the project, with the authority to merge branches into the master.
 Maintainers come from Committers.
-They must demonstrate good judgment and responsibility for the health of the subproject.
-The maintainer must set up the technical direction directly or by delegating these responsibilities, and make or approve design decisions for the subproject.
+They must demonstrate both good judgment and responsibility towards the health of the subproject.
+Maintainers must set up the technical direction and make or approve design decisions for the subproject - either directly or by delegating these responsibilities.

 ### How to become a Maintainer: